JasonChou0219/test/docs/source/03_Installation.rst

 3. Entering the virtual environment

    Most IDE's support automatic detection of virtual environments and will start the console in this environment.
-   For some IDE's this requires some changes in the settings menu.
+   For some IDE's this requires some manual changes in the settings menu.
    If no IDE is used you can enter the environment by entering the following code from the project main directory:

 .. code-block:: console